riganti/dotvvm-docs/Pages/concepts/configuration/view-compilation-modes.md

 ## Lazy mode

-This is the default compilation mode.
+This is the default compilation mode for the development environment.
 The views are compiled only when first user accesses the page that uses them.

 **This mode is great for development inner loop.** It can also be used in production if there is not a massive traffic on the site.